 Students will be required to write a 3,000 word essay on a particular issue of globalisation or on a comparative study around two distinct health systems.

-The overall aim of the course is to provide an introductino to global health as a subject area.
-It aims to provide a model for understanding the different areas of globalisation inlcuding the political, social, economic and environmental domains which encomass the concept of globalisation.
+The overall aim of the course is to provide an introduction to global health as a subject area.
+It aims to provide a model for analysing and evaluating the different areas of globalisation including the political, social, economic and environmental domains.

 Intended Learning Outcomes of Course

-Define the terms of globalisation, global change and global public health and describe the key debates surrounding these concepts.
+Define the terms globalisation, global change and global public health and critically appraise the key debates surrounding these concepts.

-Debate the ways in which globalisation contributes to emerging health trens such as Mortality, Morbidity, DALY's and Life Expectancy.
+Assess the ways in which globalisation contributes to emerging health trends such as Mortality, Morbidity, DALY's and Life Expectancy.

-Examine and discuss the role of the WHO and evaluate the policy development and efficiency of WHO in relation to globalistion.
+Critically appraise the role of the World Health Organization (WHO) and evaluate the policy development and efficiency of WHO in relation to globalisation.

-Discuss selected examples of health systems and provide some examples of health systems development in low and middle income countries.
+Compare selected examples of health systems and critically examine the health systems development in several low and middle income countries.

-Critically evaluate the role of the World Bank, IMF, WTO and multi-nationals on global health policy and their influence on health within developing countries.
+Critically evaluate the role of the World Bank, International Monetary Fund, World Trade Organization and multi-national commercial organizations on global health policy and the influence of these organizations on health in developing countries.

-Details the global public health challenge of HIV/AIDS, Tuberculosis and Malaria and evaluate methods to address them.
+Critically examine the global public health challenge of HIV/AIDS, tuberculosis and malaria and evaluate methods employed to address these.

-Examine the impact of displacement on individual and pubic health and evaluate the policies to address the health needs of refugess and asylum seekers.
+Examine the impact of displacement on individuals and public health systems and evaluate policies developed to address the health needs of refugees and asylum seekers.